-- (a) The clerk of court shall randomly allot all criminal cases, unless an exception is established by law or these rules.
-The method of random allotment established by each district court, or by each parish within a district where applicable, is described in Appendix 11.
-The method of randomly allotting traffic offenses prosecuted under Title 32 of the Louisiana Revised Statutes, wildlife offenses prosecuted under Title 56 of the Louisiana Revised Statutes, and appeals from courts of limited jurisdiction is described in Appendix 12. - (b) In districts having a designated drug fast track court, except drug courts established pursuant to R.S.
+- (a) The clerk of court shall randomly allot all criminal cases, unless an exception is established by law or these Rules.
+The method of random allotment established by each district court, or by each parish within a district, where applicable, is described in Appendix 11.
+The method of randomly allotting traffic offenses prosecuted under Title 32 of the Louisiana Revised Statutes, wildlife offenses prosecuted under Title 56 of the Louisiana Revised Statutes, and appeals from courts of limited jurisdiction, is described in Appendix 12. - (b) In districts having a designated drug fast track court, except drug courts established pursuant to R.S.-La.
+Rev. Stat.
 13:5301-5304, et seq., all drug cases shall be allotted to the drug court.
 If the drug court has more than one division, the clerk shall randomly allot drug cases to the divisions of the drug court, by the method described in Appendix 11.

-Rule 14.1 Allotment - Defendant With More than One Felony Case
+Rule 14.1 Allotment - Defendant With More Than One Felony Case

 - (a) Unless a different method is set forth in Appendix 13, if a defendant has a felony case pending and previously allotted, any new felony arrest for that defendant shall be allotted to the division to which the pending felony was allotted.
-This felonies-following-felonies rule also applies to any pending felony arrests for a co-defendant with a new arrest and billed as a co-defendant. - (b) For purposes of this rule, a felony case remains pending until any of the following events has occurred: - (1) the statute of limitations runs;
+This "felonies-following-felonies" rule also applies to any pending felony arrests for a co-defendant with a new arrest and billed as a co-defendant. - (b) For purposes of this Rule, a felony case remains pending until any of the following events has occurred:

+(1) the statute of limitations runs;

-- (2) a change of booking is made, reducing the case to a misdemeanor; - (3) a bill of information or indictment is filed or amended, reducing the case to a misdemeanor; - (4) the District Attorney's office enters a nolle prosequi in a case; or - (5) a finding of guilt (with sentence having been imposed), not guilty, or not guilty by reason of insanity is entered on the record.
+(2) a change of booking is made, reducing the case to a misdemeanor:

+- (3(1) a bill of information or indictment is filed or amended, reducing the case to a misdemeanor; - (42) the District Attorney's Office enters a nolle prosequi in a case; or - (5) a finding of guilt (with sentence having been imposed), not guilty, or not guilty by reason of insanity is entered on the record.
+3) there is an adjudication of guilty by plea or trial.